ShivamGupta987/MERNJOBPORTAL/README.md

 - **Express:** A minimal and flexible Node.js web application framework, providing a robust set of features for web and mobile applications.
 - **MongoDB:** A NoSQL database, used for storing user and job data efficiently.

-## Contributing

-We welcome contributions from the community.
-If you're interested in helping improve our job portal, please fork the repository and create a pull request with your changes.